Hypochondria Causes, Symptoms And Treatments: Understanding Illness Anxiety Disorder and Its Impact On Mental Health

 Cognitive behavioral therapy (CBT)

-Cognitive behavioral therapy (CBT) is a form of therapeutic treatment that can be used to treat a variety of mental health conditions, including anxiety disorders.
+Cognitive behavioral therapy (CBT) is a form of therapeutic intervention that can be used to treat a variety of mental health conditions, including anxiety disorders.
 CBT is primarily based on the idea that mental health conditions can develop due to unhelpful ways of thinking and resulting behavior patterns.
 By learning to identify these unhelpful thoughts and behaviors and taking steps to change the way you think, you may be able to relieve symptoms of mental health conditions.

 Studies supporting cognitive behavioral therapy